awaken1988/DirDiff/README.md

 ## Bugs
 - [ ] Duplicates are in some cases wrong
-- [ ] Select Duplicates from Duplicate don't update the diff detail view
+- [ ] Select Duplicates from Duplicate menu don't update the diff detail view
 - [ ] All Filters not work as expected; it filters more than it should
 - [ ] Slow load times